 Phase 1 of the project has now been completed, extending Stephenson Avenue north of Oswald Street to Flax Street and creating a second local traffic connection between Stephenson Avenue, Flax Street and Ellen Stirling Boulevard.

 Delivered over two phases, the extension project includes the construction of a new freeway interchange and the Stephenson Avenue road network that runs through the middle of 55 hectares of land-locked vacant land.

 As well as opening up of large areas of land for development, the project will reduce traffic along Scarborough Beach Road.
 Reducing traffic along Scarborough Beach Road will free up road capacity for the future construction of dedicated bus lanes and ultimately a mid-tier transport system.

-- Phase 1 Stephenson Ave, Scarborough Beach Road - Howe Street (delivered by the City)
+- Phase 1 Stephenson Ave, Scarborough Beach Road - Flax Street (delivered by the City)

-- Phase 2 Freeway interchange and Howe Street - Cedric Street and upgrade to Stirling Bus Interchange from an 18 stand to 30 stand facility delivered by Main Roads WA.
+- Phase 2 Freeway interchange and Flax Street - Cedric Street and upgrade to Stirling Bus Interchange from an 18 stand to 30 stand facility delivered by Main Roads WA.

 The project is a key component of the Stirling City Centre project which will unlock private investment in the area, relieve traffic congestion, increase employment opportunities and support future mid-tier transport system.